 Support from the SPS National Office

 Thank you for agreeing to host a zone meeting at your institution.
-The SPS national office provides funding up to $500 to help cover the costs associated with hosting a zone meeting.
-Following are the requirements to receive funding:
+The SPS national office provides funding up to $1000 in total funding to help cover the costs associated with hosting a zone meeting and to support travel to the event.

 To receive funding, please send the following information to lquijada [at] aip.org (Lydia Quijada) at least four weeks *before* your zone meeting:

 It is STRONGLY ENCOURAGED to work your with AZC and ZC on the planning and logistics of the event.
 They have their own travel funds to attend the meeting.

 Contact your AZC or ZC early.

 1. A letter signed by the SPS advisor requesting up to $1000.